Guide

 The VASP Act contains enforcement provisions, including those which empower CIMA to:

-• cancel a registration;
+- cancel a registration;

-• impose conditions on a licensee;
+- impose conditions on a licence, registration or waiver;

-• apply to the Court for an order to protect the interest of clients or creditors and require the substitution of any senior officer or trustee,
+- apply to the Court for an order to protect the interest of clients or creditors and require the substitution of any senior officer or trustee,

 where it is aware, or has reasonable grounds to believe that a virtual asset service provider:

-• is, or appears likely to become, unable to meet its obligations as they fall due;
+- is, or appears likely to become, unable to meet its obligations as they fall due;

-• is carrying on business fraudulently or otherwise in a manner detrimental to the public interest, to the interest of its clients or to the interest of its creditors;
+- is carrying on business fraudulently or otherwise in a manner detrimental to the public interest, to the interest of its clients or to the interest of its creditors;

-• has contravened any provision of the VASP Act or the Anti-Money Laundering Regulations (as amended);
+- has contravened any provision of the VASP Act or the Anti-Money Laundering Regulations (as amended);

-• has failed to comply with a condition of the licence or registration;
+- has failed to comply with a condition of the licence or registration;

-• has failed to comply with a lawful direction from CIMA.
+- has failed to comply with a lawful direction from CIMA.

-• virtual asset services for which a registration or a waiver is required without obtaining the appropriate registration or waiver (leading, on summary conviction, to a fine of US$30,488 and imprisonment for one year, together with a daily default fine after conviction of US$12,195)
+- to carry on or purport to carry on virtual asset services for which a registration or a waiver is required without obtaining the appropriate registration or waiver (leading, on summary conviction, to a fine of US$30,488 and imprisonment for one year, together with a daily default fine after conviction of US$12,195);

-• virtual asset custody services or operate a virtual asset trading platform without the requisite licence (leading, on summary conviction, to a fine of US$121,951 and imprisonment for one year, together with a daily default fine after conviction of US$12,195).
+- to carry on or purport to carry on virtual asset custody services or operate a virtual asset trading platform without the requisite licence (leading, on summary conviction, to a fine of US$121,951 and imprisonment for one year, together with a daily default fine after conviction of US$12,195);

-A person who recklessly provides false or misleading material information to CIMA commits an offence and is liable on summary conviction to a fine of US$12,195 and to imprisonment for six months.
 The VASP Act also contains vicarious liability provisions relating to offences committed by corporate entities with the knowledge, or attributable to the neglect, of a senior officer, where that senior officer may become equally liable for the commission of the applicable offence.
 Further, a person who contravenes any provision of the VASP Act for which a penalty is not specifically provided commits an offence and is liable on conviction to a fine of US$4,878.

-In addition to the above, CIMA has power under the Monetary Authority (Administrative Fines) Regulations (as amended) to issue administrative fines with respect to various breaches of the VASP Act, ranging in quantum from US$6,100 up to US$121,955 for individuals and US$1,219,515 for corporate bodies, depending on the seriousness of the breach.
+In addition to the above, CIMA has power under the Monetary Authority (Administrative Fines) Regulations (as amended) to issue administrative fines with respect to various breaches of the VASP Act, ranging in quantum from US$6,098 up to US$121,951 for individuals and US$1,219,515 for corporate bodies, depending on the seriousness of the breach.
 Please refer to our guide on The Cayman Islands administrative fines regime for further information.

 Contacts